-The Learning Cycle as an Instructional Model
+The Learning Cycle as an instructional methodolgy, theory or model

 - Introduction